LCA-EET/Lichdom/README.md

 _This Lich is living his best unlife now!
 Careful about that glowing hand:  If he touches you, that's the last thing you're likely to feel before you're paralyzed and dead, dead, dead!_

-- Since the process of Lichdom is so varied within D&D's decades of canon, and much of it is left to intrepretation, various aspects of Lichdom are configurable in-game via **WHAT METHOD?**.
+Since the process of Lichdom is so varied within D&D's decades of canon, and much of it is left to intrepretation, various aspects of Lichdom are configurable in-game via **WHAT METHOD?**.

-- The default effects and requirements were heavily inspired by [Liches in _Baldur's Gate_](https://baldursgate.fandom.com/wiki/Lich) as well as [3.5's Liches](https://www.d20srd.org/srd/monsters/lich.htm).
+The default effects and requirements were heavily inspired by [Liches in _Baldur's Gate_](https://baldursgate.fandom.com/wiki/Lich) as well as [3.5's Liches](https://www.d20srd.org/srd/monsters/lich.htm).

+- You gain the Undead flag, meaning you can be turned or rebuked.

 - Immunity to damage from nonmagical weapons.